The long, brutal haul from farm to port in Brazil

 But it also made clear how Brazil's ambition of supplying more of the world's food is being hampered by inefficiency.

-The cost of Mendonça's haul amounted to nearly 40 percent of what the 37 metric tonnes (40.7 tons) of corn sold for in Santos.
+The cost of Mendonça's haul amounted to nearly 40 percent of what the 37 tonnes of corn sold for in Santos.
 Transport across a similar distance in the United States, mostly by barge, amounts to only 10 percent of the price of U.S. corn at port.

 Goods can also take three times as long to move a given distance as they do in China, a country that has used its run of economic success to invest heavily in roads, rail and ports.